First inauguration of Barack Obama: After-Midnight Gathering

 After they made their formal visits to the circuit of January 20 inaugural balls, the Obamas hosted an after-midnight gathering at the White House for 70 of their earliest supporters, close friends and family.
 Guests who attended the after hours celebration at the White House included Oprah Winfrey, Valerie Jarrett, David Axelrod, Chicago Mayor Richard Daley, Representatives Artur Davis of the state of Alabama and Neil Abercrombie of the state of Hawaii, and Michelle Obama's brother Craig Robinson.
 Members of the Illinois congressional delegation also attended the after hours event, including Senator Dick Durbin and Representatives Melissa Bean, Jan Schakowsky, Luis Gutierrez and Jerry Costello.

 National prayer service

-On January 21, 2009, President Obama, First Lady Michelle Obama, Vice President Biden and his wife, Dr. Jill Biden, gathered at the Washington National Cathedral for a national day of prayer.
+On January 21, 2009, President Obama, First Lady Michelle Obama, Vice President Biden and his wife, Jill Biden, gathered at the Washington National Cathedral for a national day of prayer.
 At the prayer service, the Obamas and Bidens were joined in the front pew by former president Bill Clinton and his wife, Hillary Clinton, who was sworn in as Secretary of State later that day.
 The prayer service was attended by about 3,200 other invited guests, including members of the U.S. Congress, diplomats and other dignitaries.